sdnfr/GENE/README.md

 source ./.venv/bin/activate
 pip install -r requirements.txt
 ```

+We used tensorflow 2.15 with cuda11 and torch 2.3.
+There is a dependency conflict using jax and tensorflow together.
+jax requires ml_dtypes==0.4.0 and tensorflow requires ml_dtypes==0.2.0.
+An installation of first tensorflow and then jax shows warnings but if errors
+persists
+In case there is a jax version mismatch, try
+pip install --upgrade jax jaxlib
+pip install jax==0.5.1 jaxlib==0.5.1

 To generate your own data using NAS-Bench-101 and NATS-Bench, you need to download and install the required tabular benchmarks.
 (The automatic setup will install this for you)